ShahzadSatarAlikhan/ShahzadSatarAlikhan/index.md

 ## Educational Reflection

+I’ve discovered a lot of things while in the computer science program.
+Initially, I realized that paying attention to all the details is a vital ability to have just in general, but also works well when dealing with programming projects.
+Numerous times my code has neglected to assemble, all because of a simplistic blunder within this code.
+Having awareness of all the different details correlates to the theory of code reviews.
+During engagement of code reviews,  peers normally analyze our code and scan for errors that we may have failed to perceive.
+Having a new outlook can benefit in finding disregarded indiscretions.
+A further notion that I’ve determined is essential values with testing mechanisms.
+Testing is crucial to many applications even outside of computer science. assuring that a program operates correctly is key to having a functional application as it grows more complex as the project develops.
+Embracing the thought processes of a tester is challenging let alone having to comprehend how to divulge anything that achieves to expose the imperfections in your designs.
+Ultimately, studying the software development lifecycle was flabbergasting to me.
+There is a lot of engineering and work that goes toward designing a large-size project while organizing with colleagues.
+Furthermore, being able to read the demands of the customer and translating those requirements into a path for representatives is essential.

 > Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.